palma21/k8slab/README.md

 1. Clone the repo locally on your machine

 ~~~
-// when using ssh (make sure you have keys setup correctly):
+// when using ssh (make sure you have keys setup correctly; if not you might want to try http instead):
 git clone git@github.com:Azure-Samples/azure-voting-app-redis.git

 // when using http: